sunnyntini/csc340homework-01/README.md

 git checkout -b [BRANCH NAME]

-## Step Three: Open the file and edit it in a plain text editor.
+## Step Three: Open the file AboutMe.txt and edit it in a plain text editor.
 Add your name, underline it using dashes.
 Write a short paragraph about yourself.

 ## Step Four: Add the edited file to the commit.